deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## CheckUnneededSymfonyStyleUsageRule

-SymfonyStyle usage is unneeded for only newline, write, and/or writeln, use PHP_EOL and concatenation instead
+SymfonyStyle service is not needed for only newline and text echo.
+Use PHP_EOL and concatenation instead

 - class: `Symplify\PHPStanRules\Rules\CheckUnneededSymfonyStyleUsageRule`